jonscheiding/gource-multi/README.md

 ## Basic Usage

-1. Clone the repo and running `yarn install`
+1. Clone the repo and run `yarn install`
 2. Create a configuration file listing which repositories you want to include.

         {